Chapter Summary

 What This Means for Us Today

-- What is one 'talent' you have been hiding that you can start using for good this week?
+- What is one 'talent' or gift you have been hiding that you could use for God this week?

-- Who is one person in your life who might be considered 'the least' that you can serve today?
+- Who is one person in your life who might feel like 'the least of these' that you can reach out to?

 Further Reading